 The project is being run by Dr Rob Drummond and Dr Erin Carrie, two sociolinguists at Manchester Metropolitan University who have an interest in the variation, perception, and attitudes surrounding Manchester English.

 At the moment there are two parts to the project.
 The first part involved Erin and Rob visiting all ten boroughs of Greater Manchester between 27th Aug and 1st Sep 2016 in order to talk to people about the way they speak.
 See here for more details.

 The second part of the project allows people living in Greater Manchester to create their own dialect maps of the region.
 Locals can draw shapes representing where they think people speak differently from one another, give the dialects a name, describe them, and give examples of the sounds, words and grammar that they think characterise each area.
 Click here to visit the Manchester Dialect Map site and start creating your map!

-In June 2017 we will be launching an exhibition of the project at Manchester Central Library.
-The exhibition will tell the story of the findings so far through video and audio clips and interactive displays.
-The exhibition will be launched at a special event on Thursday 22nd June.
-The launch will include traditional and modern dialect performance poetry from some well-known local performers, introductory talks by the researchers, and special guests.
-Visitors to the exhibition will also be able to add their own voices to the project, either on the launch night itself or by dropping into the library later in the summer.
-Dates on which the researchers will be available in the library to answer questions about the project and give you the opportunity to add your own voice is:
+In June 2017 we launched an exhibition of the project at Manchester Central Library.
+The exhibition tells the story of the findings so far through video and audio clips and interactive displays.
+The exhibition was launched on Thursday 22nd June at a special event which included traditional and modern dialect performance poetry from some well-known local performers, introductory talks by the researchers, and special guests.
+Visitors to the exhibition are able to add their own voices to the project by dropping into the library later in the summer.
+The next (and final) date at which the researchers will be in the library to answer questions about the project and give you the opportunity to add your own voice is: